FabienDeborde/100-days-of-code/log.md

 **Thoughts**: Having some difficulties with Linux and also the server perf.
 I think I'll have to up it a bit.

 **Link(s) to work**

+### Day 29: February 05, Sunday
+**Today's Progress**: Spent another day in Linuxland.
+Now got a backup system, more security and also Ghost is running!
+I learned a lot about rsync tar and crontab today!

+**Thoughts**: Finally done with the server config!
+Now to the CMS!!

+**Link(s) to work**